African American cinema: History

 William D. Foster's The Foster Photoplay Company in Chicago was one of the earliest studios to feature African Americans.
 Casts for its films included performers from stage shows at Robert T. Motts' Pekin Theatre.
 Theatre companies the Lafayette Players and The Ethiopian Art Theatre also had several players who crossed over into filmmaking.
 REOL Productions was a New York City studio that produced films in the early 1920s with actors from the Lafayette Players.
 During its relatively short existence REOL produced a couple of documentaries, comedies, and a feature film.

-Lincoln Motion Picture Company was established in Omaha, Nebraska before relocating to Los Angeles, and was among the very first Black producers of African-American film.
-Their mission statement was to "encourage black pride"with its "mostly family-oriented pictures."
+Lincoln Motion Picture Company was established in Omaha, Nebraska before relocating to Los Angeles, and was among the very first Black producers of African-American films.
+Their mission statement was to "encourage black pride" with its "mostly family-oriented pictures."
 The short-lived white-owned Ebony Film Corporation's was founded in 1915, but the white ownership's poor judgement about its stereotype-laden films aimed at both white and Black audiences led to a public outcry from Black audiences in the wake of divisive anger about The Birth of a Nation.
 The company shut its doors in 1919, as a result.
 Norman Studios, founded in 1920 in Jacksonville, Florida, produced drama films with African American casts, even though Norman, himself, was white.
-Between 1920 to 1928, however, he made a string of successful films, starring Black actors.
+Between 1920 and 1928, however, he made a string of successful films, starring Black actors.

 Biograph made a series of comedy shorts with comedian Bert Williams.
+Texas had several film companies that made films with black casts beginning in the 1920s.